 Hublot launched its collaboration with Italian sportscar icon Ferrari in 2012.
 The partnership has already produced some memorable timepieces, including the Hublot Big Bang Ferrari Titanium Carbon (BB FTC), which features Hublot’s now-famous red sapphire crystal and is powered by Hublot’s in-house HUB 1241 Unico movement.
 The BB FTC is a flyback chronograph, and features a Ferrari-red central chronograph hand, and a subdial at 3 o’clock to record up to 60 elapsed minutes.
 The carbon fiber bezel is also manufactured in-house by Hublot; both titanium and carbon fiber are materials commonly used in high-performance automobiles.
 Click here to read more about the Hublot Big Bang Ferrari collection.

-IWC‘s Ingenieuer line was revamped in 2013 (and again this year), and inspired by the brand’s partnership with the Mercedes AMG Petronas Formula One racing team.
+IWC‘s Ingenieuer line was revamped in 2013 (and again last year), and inspired by the brand’s partnership with the Mercedes AMG Petronas Formula One racing team.
 The IWC Ingenieur Double Chronograph Titanium has a titanium case and bezel, and also has a titanium crown, crown protector, and push-buttons, all of which are then coated with rubber for a better grip.
 The watch has a chronograph mechanism (chosen for its usefulness in Formula One racing) with a split-seconds hand that can be used to record two intermediate times within a given minute while the blue- or white-tipped chronograph hand continues to run.
 When the push-button at 10 o’clock is pressed again, the split-seconds hand instantly catches up with the chronograph hand and runs synchronously with it again.
 As a result, the user can record as many lap times — important for determining pole position in an automobile race — as he chooses.
 The IWC Ingenieur Double Chronograph Titanium retails for $12,700.
 Click here for more details.

 Jaeger-LeCoultre marked the 100th anniversary of British luxury automaker Aston-Martin, a partner for nearly a decade in the development of special, luxury-auto-inspired timepieces, with the release of several new watches.
 The Master Compressor Extreme W-Alarm Aston Martin, containing Jaeger-LeCoultre’s automatic Caliber 912, combines a world-time display with a mechanical alarm function.
 The 46.3-mm-diameter case combines titanium and stainless steel and has a special logo, created by Aston Martin for its centennial, engraved on the caseback, while the black dial has a surface treatment evoking the grill on an Aston Martin car.
 The Master Compressor Extreme W-Alarm Aston Martin is limited to 100 pieces and has a price of $17,800.
 Click here for more on this and other Jaeger-LeCoultre Aston Martin watches.